 In 2013, Capricor entered into a Consulting Agreement with Dr. Frank Litvack, the Company's Executive Chairman and a member of its Board of Directors, whereby Capricor agreed to pay Dr. Litvack \$10,000 per month for consulting services.
 The agreement is terminable upon 30 days' notice.
-As of September 30, 2024 and December 31, 2023, \$10,000 was recorded in accounts payable and accrued expenses related to this Consulting Agreement.
+As of March 31, 2025 and December 31, 2024, \$10,000 was recorded in accounts payable related to this Consulting Agreement.

-In January 2024, Capricor entered into a Consulting Agreement with Michael Kelliher, a member of its Board of Directors, related to business development services unrelated to his duties on behalf of the Board, whereby he was granted an option to purchase 30,000 shares of the Company's common stock.
+In January 2024, Capricor entered into a Consulting Agreement with Michael Kelliher, a member of its Board of Directors, related to business development services whereby he was granted an option to purchase 30,000 shares of the Company's common stock.